newaetech/chipwhisperer/docs/source/windows-install.rst

 3. Open a command prompt or powershell windows and run :code:`wsl --install -d ubuntu`
 4. Restart your computer again

-Our Windows installer will install some compilers for building target firmware.
+Our Windows installer will install simple prerequisites for building target firmware.
 This step requires an internet connection, so if you want to complete this step ahead of time, or if this step fails during installation, please see :ref:`Installing_Compilers_In_WSL`.

 ============================
-Installing Compilers In WSL:
+Setting Up WSL:
 ============================

 Our Windows installer will attempt to install compilers for building target firmware in WSL.
 This is both